Skip to main content

 let vga = Resolution(width: 640, height: 480)

-Logic Explanation: Since Resolution is a Struct, it automatically gains an initializer containing width and height parameters.
+Logic Explanation: Since Resolution is a Struct, it automatically receives an initializer containing width and height parameters.

 #